ut-amrl/spot-vrl/README.md

 # spot-vrl
 This is the most recently updated branch of the project.

+The code used during PATCH EXTRACTION is found in

+    launch/parse_rosbag.launch

+    src/lidar_rosbag_parser/scripts/rosbag_data_rerecorder.py

+Usually, the configurations used when running the models are stored in

+    jackal_data

+Sample image grids are contained in

+    image_grids

-When creating the environment on robovision, source Haresh's spot-vrl conda environment.
+When creating the ENVIRONMENT on robovision, source Haresh's spot-vrl conda environment. (do not use poetry)

   Commands: